Perinatal Depression and Anxiety (PNDA)

 Not just Mums

-PNDA doesn’t just affect new mums, it can happen to all sorts of parents: dads and non-birth parents, sex, sexuality, and/or gender diverse parents, as well as foster carers, adoptive parents, and extended family.
+PNDA doesn’t just affect new mums, it can happen to all sorts of parents: dads and non-birth parents, trans and gender diverse birth parents, and gestational surrogates.
+Foster carers, adoptive parents, and extended family can also experience perinatal mental health issues surrounding the arrival of a new baby or child.

 When is it a problem?